SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

+#  TQE (E,I) UNIVERSE SIMULATION PIPELINE

+# Author: Stefan Len

-**The TQE Framework: A Modular, Reproducible Pipeline for Monte Carlo Simulation of Universe Evolution from Energy–Information Principles**
+Title: The TQE Framework: A Modular, Reproducible Pipeline for Monte Carlo Simulation of Universe Evolution from Energy-Information Principles

-**Author: Stefan Len**

 Tagline: A Monte Carlo pipeline for simulating emergent physical laws and cosmological observables from first principles of energy and information.